NoraCodes/nora.codes/content/projects/_index.md

 ### Graphical Applications

+* [gDiceRoller](https://flathub.org/apps/details/codes.nora.gDiceRoller) - a GTK app that allows users to roll dice in simple or complex combinations.
+Created to teach how to [make](../tutorial/speedy-desktop-apps-with-gtk-and-rust/) GTK applications with Rust and Flatpak.
 * [RandomUA](/randomua/) - a WebExtension that changes your User-Agent string to a sensible-looking UA string which is different for every request.
 * [Silver Smuggler](https://github.com/NoraCodes/silver_smuggler) - a QT app for the XOR "cipher".